How the Aging Brain Affects Thinking

 - In certain brain regions, communication between neurons may be less effective.

 - Blood flow in the brain may decrease.

 - Inflammation, which occurs when the body responds to an injury or disease, may increase.

 Talk with your doctor if you’re concerned about changes in your thinking and memory.
-He or she can help you determine whether the changes in your thinking and memory are normal, or whether it could be something else.
+They can help you determine whether those changes are normal or whether it could be something else.

 Sign up for e-alerts about healthy aging